Get answers to common questions about Squire's sovereign AI legal software. Learn about features, pricing, security, and more.

 Which jurisdictions does Squire support today?

 Squire is launching first in South Africa.
 Our legal models reference South African constitutional, statutory, and case law.
 We have plans to expand into African and Middle Eastern markets; Saudi Arabia and others are coming soon.
-Check our Coverage section for updates.

 Will more countries be added?